Kampot pepper

-Kampot pepper (ម្រេចកំពត, mrech Kampot; poivre de Kampot) is a cultivar of black pepper (piper nigrum) grown and produced in Cambodia.
+Kampot pepper (ម្រេចកំពត, mrech Kampot; poivre de Kampot) is a cultivar of black pepper (Piper nigrum) grown and produced in Cambodia.
 During the early 20th century under the French protectorate within French Indochina it was also known as Indochinese pepper (poivre d'Indochine; ម្រេចឥណ្ឌូចិន, mrech Indauchen).
 The pepper's modern name is derived from the area where it is grown, the Province of Kampot, but its historic name uses the French term for Mainland Southeast Asia.
+Kampot peppers are similar to many other species of Piper.

 Kampot pepper is a certified geographical indication (GI) product in Cambodia (since 2010) and in European Union (since 2016).
 There are two varieties: the small leaf (កំចាយ, kamchay) and the big leaf variety (lampong or belantoeung).

 Production

 Kampot pepper is grown, produced and sold in green, black, white and red varieties, all from the same plant.
 The climate of Kampot Province offers perfect conditions for growing pepper and the quartz content of the soil in the foothills of the Elephant Mountains helps to give Kampot pepper its unique terroir.

 The growing conditions are only one of several elements of importance to the production of Kampot pepper.
 Knowledge of pepper cultivation and production has been handed down from generation to generation in Kampot Province since at least the 13th century.
 Storage conditions are also of importance and different qualities of Kampot pepper are produced and sold.

 Plantations are inspected by the Kampot Pepper Producers Association (KPPA) and by the independent certification body Eco-Cert.
 Only accredited members of the KPPA, adhering to the PGI criteria, are authorised to sell pepper using the “Kampot Pepper” appellation of origin.

 In 2016, at the end of May, Cambodia had produced a total of 11,819 tonnes of black pepper, an increase of 20% compared to the same period of 2015.
 About 72% of that came from Tbong Khmum, which has over 2,762 hectares of pepper farmland.
 Comparably, Vietnam tops the list of pepper growing nations with a total crop of 155,000 tons in 2014; a 38.6% share of the global production.

 The world market price for pepper is currently favourable and many new pepper plantations are constructed across the country.
 In some regions, large pepper plantations are contributing to the already alarming deforestation in Cambodia.